|

 Read the daily

-posts to the Yahoo group for at least a couple of weeks.
+posts to the Yahoo group or the Facebook group for at least a couple of weeks.
 A lot of the

 questions will be repetitive, but this will just reinforce what you are